rabsef-bicrym/tudumvc/lesson1-the-bosun.md

 # Getting Started - Urbit Bosunry
 This guide will walk you through implementing `tudumvc`, an Urbit-centric port of TodoMVC, on a test urbit. **Urbit** is an **Operating System** or Operating Function (more on that later) that has cryptographically owned address space.
-Each node of the address space can be **booted**, or used as a personal server, and the nodes are commonly referred to as a **Ship**.
+Each node of the address space can be **booted**, or used as a personal server, and the nodes are commonly referred to as **ships**.

 Each lesson of this guide, including this one, will follow a standard format.
 In each lesson, you'll have the following sections which should help you check for understanding as you progress through them:
 * Learning Checklist